To serve as a hub for public policy research and education that bridges the intellectual divide between business and government.

 Currently, the US government is confronting a host of major public policy issues that carry long-ranging implications for the vitality of the American economy and, by consequence, the well-being of the American people.
 From health care reform, to tax regulations, to funding for higher education and social insurance programs, to the exploration of alternative energy resources — to name just a few key areas — the stakes are high and the issues complex.
 Seemingly as never before, our government leaders need access to clear, data-driven knowledge to help clarify the policy options before them.

-The Penn Wharton Public Policy Initiative aims to fill this information gap by delivering independent, practical, timely, and nonpartisan policy briefs— authored and reviewed by our own Faculty Affiliates — to government decision-makers and their staffers, tackling policy questions of economic importance arising in DC.
+The Wharton Public Policy Initiative aims to fill this information gap by delivering independent, practical, timely, and nonpartisan policy briefs— authored and reviewed by our own Faculty Affiliates — to government decision-makers and their staffers, tackling policy questions of economic importance arising in DC.

 Given the range of issues affecting our economy today, our research agenda is similarly broad, covering 11 research areas: